gracejinsotrue/gracejinsotrue/README.md

 I like making software and other silly things :)
 I am currently an undergraduate student at Cornell University, studying Computer Science with a minor in Artificial Intelligence.
 College of Engineering btw

-I am an incoming software engineer intern at [LinkedIn](https://engineering.linkedin.com/) and previously worked as a software engineering intern at [Cepton](https://www.linkedin.com/company/cepton/).
+I am a current software engineer intern at [LinkedIn](https://engineering.linkedin.com/) and previously worked as a software engineering intern at [Cepton](https://www.linkedin.com/company/cepton/).
 Please hire me I want to make more cool software.

 I am currently working on 1) a compiler written in C++23, 2) a hardware-accelerated [PBR](https://en.wikipedia.org/wiki/Physically_based_rendering) path tracer with DirectX backend 3) drawing stuff :)